shirtsgroup/physical_validation/doc/index.rst

 .. note:: We are always looking to enlarge our set of tests.
 If you are a MD user or developer and have suggestions for physical validity tests missing in this package, we would love to hear from you!
-Please consider getting in touch with us via our `github page`_.
+Please consider getting in touch with us via our `github repository`_.

 .. toctree::
    userguide